The Isle of Skye

 Fairy Pools of the Isle of Skye

 On the West of Skye, at the foot of the Black Cuillins in Glenbrittle, can be found the world famous Isle of Skye Fairy Pools.
-These beautifully crystal clear blue pools on the River Brittle are fed by a series of waterfalls and entice visitors from far and wide, and they make for some great ‘Wild Swimming’ for those brave enough to enter the cold water- perhaps bring a wetsuit as the waters can be really bracing!
+These beautiful crystal clear blue pools on the River Brittle are fed by a series of waterfalls and entice visitors from far and wide, and they make for some great ‘Wild Swimming’ for those brave enough to enter the cold water- perhaps bring a wetsuit as the waters can be really bracing!
 For the less adventurous these magical Fairy Pools make some fantastic photos.

-It is easy to get to to the Fairy Pools on foot from the nearest village of Carbost, it is roughly a 2.4km walk.
-They have become such a popular destination for visitors thanks to their inclusion on the TripAdvisor must see destinations list, so please take care on the single file tracks should you encounter others.
+It is easy to get to the Fairy Pools on foot from the nearest village of Carbost, it is roughly a 2.4km walk.
+They have become such a popular destination for visitors thanks to their inclusion on the TripAdvisor must-see destinations list, so please take care on the single file tracks should you encounter others.
 And don’t forget to stop by the nearby Cuillin Coffee Co for a speciality hot chocolate after your days exploring!

 Located 1 mile to the north of Dunvegan, on an elevated rock overlooking an inlet on the eastern shore of Loch Dunvegan, you will find Dunvegan Castle.
 It is a fortified site from the earliest times, the castle was first built in the 13th century and has been developed over the centuries.
-In the 19th century the whole castle was remodelled in a mock-medieval style.
-Dunvegan Castle has been the ancestral home of the Chiefs of Clan MacLeod for 800 years, and nowadays the castle and grounds are opened to visitors and is one of the Isle of Skye’s 5* attractions.
+In the 19th century, the whole castle was remodelled in a mock-medieval style.
+Dunvegan Castle has been the ancestral home of the Chiefs of Clan MacLeod for 800 years, and nowadays the castle and grounds are open to visitors and are one of the Isle of Skye’s 5* attractions.

 Vist DUNVEGAN CASTLE

-Two Cuillin mountain ranges dominate the landscape on the Isle of Skye: the Black Cuillin and the Red Cuillin, and the two are separated only by Glen Sligachan, through which is a particularly beautiful island walk.
+Two Cuillin mountain ranges dominate the landscape on the Isle of Skye: the Black Cuillin and the Red Cuillin, and the two are separated only by Glen Sligachan, which is a particularly beautiful island walk.